freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/09-information-security/information-security-projects/stock-price-checker.md

 3. Añadirás cualquier característica de seguridad a `server.js`
 4. Crearás todas las pruebas funcionales en `tests/2_functional-tests.js`

 **Note** Privacy Considerations: Due to the requirement that only 1 like per IP should be accepted, you will have to save IP addresses.
-It is important to remain compliant with data privacy laws such as the General Data Protection Regulation.
-One option is to get permission to save the user's data, but it is much simpler to anonymize it.
-For this challenge, remember to anonymize IP addresses before saving them to the database.
+Es importante seguir cumpliendo con leyes de privacidad como el Reglamento General de Protección de Datos.
+Una opción es obtener permiso para guardar los datos del usuario, pero es mucho más simple hacerlo anónimo.
+Para este desafío, recuerde anonimizar las direcciones IP antes de guardarlas en la base de datos.
 If you need ideas on how to do this, you may choose to hash the data, truncate it, or set part of the IP address to 0.

 Escribe las siguientes pruebas en `tests/2_functional-tests.js`: